 “Andy, you can’t just leave.
 We trusted you.”

 “You have to trust me now.
 I’ll come back as soon as possible.
 They think he’s mental.
-I can talk for him.”
+I can speak for him.”

 “Well, if his parents want you to come, you must be back before school on Monday.”